emilmoerkved/investment_helper/README.md

 # investment_helper
 gui to analyze stocks and financial papers.

 Needed imports:
-pysimplegui,
-matplotlib.pyplot,
+re,
+csv,
+tkinter,
+matplotlib,
+matplotlib.animation,
 matplotlib.backends.backend_tkagg,
 matplotlib.widgets,
 matplotlib.dates,
 matplotlib.ticker,
+PIL
 numpy,
-mplfinance,
 pandas,
 yfinance,
 datetime,
 pandas_market_calendars

-vision of the project: use technical analysis and financial algorithms to increase profit on financial market.
+vision of the project: Create a financial dashboard that can be used to analyze stocks and financial assets.
 Cannot guarantee success, and this project is only used as guidance and should not be used as financial advices.
 In addition, this project is used to learn python and financial analysis.